xueyizou/CarND-Vehicle-Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-The idea to set HOG parameters is that I loop different combinations of the parameters (i.e. `color_space`, `hog_channel`, `orient`, `pix_per_cell`) and find the one that generates a very high (if not the highest) test accuracy of the trained classifier.
+The idea to set HOG parameters is that I traversed different combinations of the parameters (i.e. `color_space`, `hog_channel`, `orient`, `pix_per_cell`) and find the one that generates a very high (if not the highest) test accuracy of the trained classifier.
 Note that I didn't tune `cells_per_block` but set it to be (2, 2), since I didn't see much space for tuning it for images sized at 64*64.

 The code for setting HOG parameters is in code cell 2 of `train_classifier.py` as following: